tkoz0/factor-database/README.md

 - function for removing small factors (64 bit) from the database
 - setup more proper testing (quart: app.test_request_context)
 - setup database triggers if they make sense anywhere
-- organize sample databases into a few different options
-  - small (possibly with no numbers)
-  - large (with similarities to production)
-  - add some more complete factorization data from factordb.com

 # feature goals